-The Authorized Officer would determine whether to implement all, part, or none of the Proposed Action as described in Section 2.2.1 to manage wild horses within the NWHR.
-The Authorized Officer's decision may select gather methods, numbers of horses gathered, and population growth suppression technique depending on the alternative or parts of any alternative chosen.
-The Authorized Officer would not set or adjust AML since these were set through previous decisions and the data does not support adjustment of the AML at this time.
+decision may select gather methods, numbers of horses gathered, and population growth suppression technique depending on the alternative or parts of any alternative chosen.
+The Authorized Officer would not set or adjust AML since these were set through previous decisions.